Water Conservation Methods for Homeowners

 - Do not “sweep” walks and driveways with the hose.
 Use a broom instead.

-- Use a bucket of soapy water and use the hose only for rinsing when washing the car.
+- When washing your car, use a bucket of soapy water and use the hose only for rinsing.